This is a guest post by Atlassian Marketplace vendor RealtimeBoard. RealtimeBoard is an endless online whiteboard based in the cloud.

 Step 5: Reflect on your retrospective

 At the end of your remote sprint retrospective, it’s important to take five minutes to discuss how it went.
-Be open and encouraging of feedback from the team, and in the same way as the sprint was discussed, look at ways to improve the retrospective the next time round.
+Be open and encouraging of feedback from the team, and in the same way as the sprint was discussed, look at ways to improve the retrospective the next time around.

-Although the thought of running a retrospective for a distributed team may have been a nightmare before, we hope that this article has informed you otherwise.
+Although the thought of running a remote retrospective with a distributed team may have been a nightmare before, we hope that this article has informed you otherwise.
 Running a retrospective with a distributed team can be fun when you use a tool like RealtimeBoard that your whole team is familiar with.
 Keep experimenting to keep the team engaged and energized.

 Bonus: Check out this fun video about the wrong way to do retrospectives.
 It’s not about remote retrospectives, but remember that the same principles apply for a retrospective in a distributed reality!